swpecht/swpecht.github.io/docs/_drafts/first-path-finding.md

 Creating a fun game isn't the goal -- learning Rust is.
 The code can be found [here](https://github.com/swpecht/swpecht.github.io/tree/master/projects/running-emu).

+As a caveat, this post is about AI in the game sense.
+Not in the pile of linear algebra sense.

 ## Problem

 Given a starting location and a goal location with unknown terrain in between, build an agent capable of exploring the area to find a low cost path to reach the goal.

 The main question we'll focus on is building a system to decide where the agent should explore next, e.g.